Sheikhasib/biopic-simple-website/README.md

       ii.
 You must learn something new or it should entertain you.

       iii.
 Because this site is so informative about media person.
-We could know about there normal,personal life.
+We could know about their normal,personal life.

 ## Available Scripts